redis/redis-doc/topics/modules-blocking-ops.md

     }

-NOTE: It is important to stress that the private data is best freed in the `free_privdata` callback becaues the reply function may not be called if the client disconnects or timeout.
+NOTE: It is important to stress that the private data is best freed in the `free_privdata` callback because the reply function may not be called if the client disconnects or timeout.

 Also note that the private data is also accessible from the timeout